hao-cheng/ee596_lab3/README.md

 data collection.
 For instance, you can look into how to collect a [persona-based conversation](https://github.com/facebookresearch/ParlAI/tree/master/parlai/mturk/tasks/personachat).

 ## Lab Checkoff
+* Task 0: fill out the [mid-quarter evaluation](https://forms.gle/gQiMgMo7yKoZVmHq8) (anonymous, but we can count the number of responses)
 * Task 2 & 3: Show the HITs your created.

 ## Lab Report